andreywc/94870-portfolio/final_project_part2_andrey_chang.md

 * Interviewee C, 48 years old, currently keeping two dogs

 #### Interview Script
-I showed them the storyboard without additional explaining, then asked the following questions:
+I showed them the storyboard without additional explaining, as I hope they can understand the story even without explanation.
+Then the following questions are asked afterwards:
 1. What do you think the story is trying to tell you?
 2. Are the data visualizations clear to you?
 3. Is everything clear enough?
 Is there any topic or idea that seems unclear or vague?